 9. The Santa Clause (1994)

 Why Should You Watch It?: I know, I know, it’s a Christmas movie, but the end of November is the perfect time to start your Christmas binge and why not start with something as insignificant as this.
 The Santa Claus is not a good movie at all, but I think there’s a certain element of hate-watch to be had mixed in with ’90s childhood nostalgia.
 Tim Allen‘s character in this is quite simply, an absolute prick.
-He’s a dismissive jackass with an arsenal of stupid, punching-down dad jokes, and thank God nobody in the movie asks him for his take on reparations or border control or this would have quickly transitioned into American History X. He begins having these self-aggrandizing delusions that he’s Santa Claus, so much so it affects the mental stability of his young son.
-He begins imagining an imaginary elf and eating like a total pig in boardroom meetings.
+He’s a dismissive jackass with an arsenal of stupid, punching-down dad jokes, and thank God nobody in the movie asks him for his take on reparations or border control.
+He begins having these self-aggrandizing delusions that he’s Santa Claus, so much so it affects the mental stability of his young son.
+He begins imagining a Grumpy Jewish elf teenager and eats like a total pig in boardroom meetings.
 Peter Boyle is his prick boss, and you could argue this dick is more of a cock than Tim Allen, but he at least discourages this behavior.
-The hero of the movie is Beverly Hills Cop II‘s Judge Reinhold as the only sane man in the room.
+The hero of the movie is Beverly Hills Cop‘s Judge Reinhold as the only sane man in the room.
 He’s a psychiatrist which also means he’s the smartest man in the room.
-He rightfully sees Tim Allen as dangerous but he ends up giving into his delusions because Tim Allen buys him a weenie whistle.
+He rightfully sees Tim Allen as dangerous to his child and society, but he ends up giving into these Santa delusions because Tim Allen buys him a weenie whistle.

 When Should You Watch It?: While prepping your Thanksgiving meal.
 Look, this is a movie you can afford to miss little chunks of here and there, and at least peeling potatoes or giving your bird a deep tissue butter massage will give you a reprieve from some of the more egregious moments.
 Plus, having a movie that’s vaguely Christmas on in the background will get you into that warm holiday spirit for December.